 Cooked, nutritious lunches are prepared in school from fresh produce and are free to all children in Key Stage 1.
 Free lunches are also available to certain children in Key Stage 2.
 If you think your child is eligible for free school meals, please enquire at the school office.

 Every Reception and Key Stage 1 child is offered a free piece of fruit or veg every morning.
 Key Stage 2 children are encouraged to bring their own fresh fruit or veg for a morning snack.
-Spare fruit and veg snacks are put out on the playground for all children to access at the morning break.
+Any spare fruit and veg snacks are put out on the playground for all children to access at the morning break.

 The children are encouraged to drink water throughout the day.
 We have a water fountain for break times but children can have a clear plastic bottle in the classroom too.
 This is especially useful to have during the summer months.